Man in custody after making 'alarming statements' on Philadelphia-bound flight: Officials

 SEE ALSO: 'Green' cocaine confiscated by CBP officers at Philadelphia International Airport

-"The cabin crew took precautionary measures and monitored the customer who remained seated for the remainder of the flight," the statement said.
+American Airlines said, "The cabin crew took precautionary measures and monitored the customer who remained seated for the remainder of the flight."

-Philadelphia police said initially said the man had attempted to break into the cockpit area.

 The plane landed safely on runway 27R at Philadelphia International Airport.